tgirke/GEN242/content/en/assignments/Projects/project_data.md

 The following function downloads and extracts the FASTQ files for each project from SRA.
 Internally, it uses the `prefetch` and `fastq-dump` utilities of the SRA Toolkit from NCBI.
 The faster `fasterq-dump` alternative (see comment line below) is not used here for historical reasons.
+Note, if you use the SRA Toolkit in your HPCC user account for the first time, then it might ask you to configure it by running `vdb-config --interactive` from the command-line.
+In the resulting dialog, one can keep the default settings, and then save and exit.
+By running prior to any FASTQ file downloads `vdb-config --interactive`, the download location will be set to the current working directory (see above).

 ```r
 getSRAfastq <- function(sraid, threads=1) {